 Put change into your first priority

 Before doing anything, make sure you know the weight of your own actions.
 Putting everything into perspective will help you build a stronger sense of independence and accountability.
 Try listing the advantages of maintaining your own sobriety.
 Surely, you’re not just doing this for yourself.
 You have your loved ones and family counting on you to win the battle someday.
-Change is a conscious decision you need to choose at every step of the way.
+Change is a conscious decision you need to make at every step of the way.
 Try digging deeper to find your deep “why.”
 Use this to fuel your gears on the road to sobriety.

 A few of your favourite things